 2. You need to drive to San Diego

 You can live almost anywhere in the NYC metro area and get to the other side of the city using public transportation.
 When you move to San Diego, the downtown corridor is the only area with efficient services.
-If you live in the suburbs, only one bus might serve your site, and trains aren’t part of the commmuting infrastructure.
+Only one bus might serve your site if you live in the suburbs, and trains aren’t part of the commuting infrastructure.
 Unless you can find a home near where you live, vehicle ownership is mandatory.

 You can survive on Lyft or Uber when you first arrive.
-Taking a taxi will take longer and cost more than you expect.
+But, after that, taking a taxi will take longer and cost more than expected.

 3. Everything shuts down in San Diego.